webpack-contrib/sass-loader/README.md

 ### Extracts CSS into separate files

-For production builds it's recommended to extract the CSS from your bundle being able to use parallel loading of CSS/JS resources later on.
+For production builds it's recommended to extract the CSS from your bundle to be able to use parallel loading of CSS/JS resources later on.

-There are four possibilities to extract a style sheet from the bundle:
+There are four recommended ways to extract a stylesheet from a bundle:

 #### 1. [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin)